SERVING THE COMMUNITY FOR OVER 150 YEARS

 1909

-oseph Dickason passes away.
-His children Tom, Syd and their sister Kate took over, with the younger brother Syd adopting the role as landlord, but he struggled with mental health, passing away in 1913.
-‘The patient slowly sank and died today’.
+Joseph Dickason passed away.
+His children Tom, Syd and their sister Kate took over, with the younger brother Syd adopting the role as landlord, but he struggled with mental health and was admitted to Bedlam Hospital where he died in 1913.

 PART TWO, 1922-1940s